research

 • Tan*, Loukatou*, Braginsky, Mankewitz, & Frank (2024).
 “Predicting ages of acquisition for children’s early vocabulary across 27 languages and dialects.”
 CogSci Proceedings. [paper]

-• Tan*, Kachergis*, Marchman, Dale, & Frank (2023).
-“Measuring children’s early vocabulary in low-resource languages using a Swadesh-style word list.”
-CogSci Proceedings. [abs]
+• Kachergis*, Tan*, Marchman, Dale, & Frank (under review).
+“Measuring children’s early vocabulary in low-resource languages using a Swadesh-style word list.” [preprint]

 machine learning models as cognitive models

 The process of language learning is difficult to model, but recent advances in machine learning have given rise to a potential approach requiring few inductive biases.
-Can we use machine learning models as plausible models of language learning in young children?
+Can we use machine learning models as plausible models of language learning and language use?

-• How do we evaluate the closeness of a vision–language model to the process of human language development?
+• How do we evaluate the closeness of a language models to the process of human language development?

 • Tan, Yu, Long, Ma, Murray, Silverman, Yeatman, & Frank (2024).
 “DevBench: A multimodal developmental benchmark for language learning.”
 NeurIPS Proceedings. [paper]